-- The tenant resides there for a short period of time (day, week or month rental)
+- The tenant resides there for a short period (rental by the day, week or month)

-- The tenant does not make it his home (passing customers)
+- The tenant does not make it his home (transient clientele)

-You can rent your accommodation for up to 90 days per client.
+You can rent your accommodation for a maximum of 90 days per guest.

-In some communes, there is a total rental period of the dwelling (or part of it) not to exceed per year (120 days per year calendar year).
-In these municipalities, this period may be exceeded only for reasons of professional obligation, health reasons and in the event of force majeure..
+In some municipalities, there is a total rental period of the dwelling (or part thereof) not to exceed per year (120 days per year calendar year).
+In these municipalities, this period may be exceeded solely on the grounds of professional obligation, health and force majeure.

-you can rent part of your home only (room in the house).
+you can rent part of your home only (guest room).
 In this case, other rules apply.

 If you are a tenant

-If you are a tenant of your main residence and wish to sublease this accommodation, you will also need to:
+If you are a tenant of your main residence and you want to sublet this accommodation, you will also have to:

-subletting one's dwelling without authorization may result in the termination of the lease of the original tenant and its subtenant.
-In addition, the tenant may be ordered to pay the landlord the amount of the subrents received, or even damages in the event of damage.
+subletting your home without authorization may result in the termination of the lease of the original tenant and its subtenant.
+The tenant may also be ordered to pay the landlord the amount of the sub-rents received, or even damages in case of damage.

 If the unit is part of a condominium

-If the dwelling is part of a condominium, you must check that the condominium regulation does not include an exclusively bourgeois housing clause.
-The presence of this clause prohibits all professional activities, including tourist furniture.
+If the unit is part of a condominium, you must verify that the condominium by-law does not include an exclusively bourgeois housing clause.
+The presence of this clause prohibits any professional activity, in particular tourist furniture.

 Principle and exception

-In general, it is not necessary to take steps in town hall to rent out your main residence.
+In general, it is not necessary to go to the town hall to rent out your main residence.

-Some communes require the owner to declare his principal residence in town hall in order to assign him a report number..
+Some municipalities require the owner to declare his main residence in town hall in order to grant him a declaration number.
 These include Paris, Annecy, Aix-en-Provence, Biarritz, Bordeaux, Cannes, Lyon, Nice, Strasbourg, Toulouse and Tours.

 How do I know about my community?

-Ask your local council to find out if your municipality has set up this procedure and how to proceed, if so.
+Ask your municipality if your municipality has implemented this procedure and how to proceed if this is the case.

 Who shall I contact

-Consequences of compulsory declaration in the town hall
+Consequences of the mandatory declaration in town hall

-Upon receipt of your declaration, the town hall will immediately issue you an acknowledgement of receipt including a declaration number.
+Upon receipt of your declaration, the City Hall will immediately issue you an acknowledgement of receipt including a declaration number.

-- This number must be indicated in each of the advertisements of offer to rent this accommodation..
+- This number should be provided in each of the advertisements for the rental offer of this accommodation.

-- The total rental period of this accommodation should not exceed 120 days per calendar year..
-This period may only be exceeded for reasons of professional obligation, health or force majeure..
+- The total rental period of this dwelling must not exceed 120 days per calendar year.
+This period may only be exceeded for reasons of professional obligation, health or force majeure.

-If you use an internet platform to rent this accommodation, the platform must first inform you of your obligations (declaration, authorization of the owner if you are a tenant of this accommodation).
+The digital platform must first inform you of your obligations (declaration, authorization from the owner if you are a tenant of this accommodation).

-Before the publication of the rental advertisement, you must provide it with a certificate on the honor indicating the following information:
+Before the rental advertisement is published, you must provide it with an affidavit stating the following information:

 - You have fulfilled your prior obligations (declaration, authorization of the owner if you are a tenant)